 If you've ever been looking for a job, you've probably heard about Applicant Tracking Systems (ATS).
-These programs are designed to process up to 250 resumes for each corporate job offer and narrow them down to about a dozen.
+These programs are designed to process a huge number of resumes for each corporate job offer and narrow them down to about a dozen.

 This means that only a tiny fraction of resumes does ever get read.